Late Monday night, Italy’s new prime minister, Matteo Renzi, cleared his first parliamentary hurdle by winning a confidence vote in the Senate.

 The outgoing mayor of Florenco succeeds Enrico Letta, who resigned earlier this month under pressure from Renzi and his supporters in the Democratic Party.

 The handover came with a partial cabinet reshuffle.
 Half the ministers are now women while Angelino Alfano, the leader of the junior center-right party, is no longer deputy prime minister.

 The Senate voted for the new government by a majority of thirty, a lower margin than the one Letta enjoyed.

-The latter will work with the government to reform Italy’s electoral system, however, following a deal struck between Berlusconi and Renzi in January that should make it easier for larger parties to win majorities in both houses of parliament.
+The latter will still respect a deal to reform Italy’s electoral system, however.
+Berlusconi and Renzi agreed in January to reforms that should make it easier for larger parties to win majorities in both houses of parliament.

-Other reforms may include universal subsidies for the recently unemployed and major investment in schools and infrastructure.
+Other reforms could include universal subsidies for the recently unemployed and major investment in schools and infrastructure.

 In his previous position, he was an advocate of austerity, as he told The Wall Street Journal last year.
 “Fiscal consolidation is producing results, the pain is producing results,” he said at the time.

 Other key posts were given to Federica Guidi, vice president of the Italian business association, and Giuliano Poletti, the head of the cooperatives federation.

 Given the divergent political lines of their organizations, their appointments raise more uncertainty about Renzi’s long-term perspective.